-9501/9502 TECHNICAL DESIGN 1A/1B (1 hr) Gr 9-12 0.5/0.5 credit
+9501/9502 TECHNICAL DESIGN 1A/1B (1 hr)

 This is a first course of a possible four-year design program.
 Students will be introduced to methods of design such as Computer Aided Design (CAD), sketching and digital media to develop technical drawings.
 Students learn innovative engineering techniques of geometric construction, orthographic projection, 2D drawings (AutoCAD), and 3D modeling (Inventor).
 Students will be introduced to basic manufacturing methods, such as additive manufacturing (3D printing) and laser cutting.
 This course has been approved to meet the MMC senior year math-related credit requirement.